Dmitrii-I/lpic-1-study-notes/README.md

 #### 101.2 Boot the system

 ##### Provide common commands to the boot loader and options to the kernel at boot time
-- kernel is a set of routines, constantly in memory, that provide interface between user programs and hardware, schedule processes, manage virtual memory
+- the kernel is a set of routines, constantly in memory, that provide interface between user programs and hardware, schedule processes, manage virtual memory
-- bootloader is a program that runs before the operating system has loaded
+- the bootloader is a program that runs before the operating system has loaded
 - `/sbin/init` is the first program, a daemon, launched by kernel and stopped once the system shuts down.
 It loads services and other programs, and mounts partitions listed in `/etc/fstab`
+        - the PID of `init` is 1 and PPID is 0
         - there are several `init` vendors: System V (or SysV), upstart, systemd
         - The System V init daemon is configured through /etc/inittab
 - `grub-install /dev/sda` will install the GRUB (GRand Unified Bootloader) legacy into the first sector (called MBR, Master Boot Record) of the first disk